gitlabhq/gitlabhq/doc/api/projects.md

 ## List Starrers of a project

-List the users who starred the the specified project
+List the users who starred the specified project.

 ```
 GET /projects/:id/starrers